Biography

 Artist Statement

-Rooted in the tradition of documentary photography, Quawson’s practice explores the lives of individuals on the margins of mainstream society.
-Often spending months on location and living with her chosen subjects, she gradually unpacks the various cultural tropes that underpin their sense of self.
+Rooted in the tradition of documentary photography, Muzi Quawson’s practice explores the construction of identities within American subcultures by examining the lives of individuals situated at the fringes of the mainstream.
+Often spending months on location, living with the subjects she has chosen to document, she gradually unpacks the cultural tropes that underpin their sense of self.

-The individuals to whom Quawson is drawn assert their identities through a blend of references informed by cinema, music, and the history of popular culture.
-By creating visual narratives that blend fact and fiction, Quawson draws inspiration from American New Wave cinema and its portrayals of outsiders and antiheroes while utilising a diverse tonal range that alternates between the informality of the snapshot and the iconic quality of the film still.
+The individuals to whom Quawson is drawn tend to assert their identity via a blending of references informed by cinema, music, and the history of popular culture.
+The work draws on American cinematic genres - among them the Western and New Wave Cinema of the 1970s - and their uses of outsiders and antiheroes, while utilising a divergent tonal range, alternating between the informality of the snapshot and the iconic quality of the film still.

 Quawson’s works have been exhibited at Bloomberg New Contemporaries, Tate Britain, Bloomberg Space, The Photographers’ Gallery, Gana Art, the International Film Festival Rotterdam, and IDFA: Paradocs at Amsterdam Art Weekend.